MilkBowl/Vault/README.md

 ## Dependencies
 Because Vault provides a bridge to other plugins, their binaries will be required to build from.
 To ease this, they have been included in the lib folder and will be updated from time to time.
+For plugin developers, it is not necessary to use these libraries when implementing Vault.
+You will only need to compile against Vault.

 ## Supported Plugins